CloudKlass/Azure-Admin/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

     > **Note**: **10.62.0.4** represents the private IP address of **az104-06-vm2**

-1. Click **Check** and wait until results of the connectivity check are returned.
-Verify that the status is **Reachable**.
+1. Click **Run diagnostic tests** and wait until results of the connectivity check are returned.
+Verify that the status is **Success**.
 Review the network path and note that the connection was direct, with no intermediate hops in between the VMs.

     > **Note**: This is expected, since the hub virtual network is peered directly with the first spoke virtual network.